BB&T Colloquium — Fall 2018

 - Why is the author of a book on diversity and inclusion sick of talking about the topic?

 - And what is it that top performers do to get to the peak of their professions?

-In conversation with Dr. Rajshree Agarwal, Michael Bush and Dan Whalen at “Great Place to Work” share their insights based on 40+ years of personal experience, and their interactions with organizations who consistently make their annual list.
+In conversation with the Ed Snider Center director Rajshree Agarwal, Michael Bush and Dan Whalen at “Great Place to Work” answered these questions and many more.
+They shared their insights based on 40+ years of personal experience, and their interactions with organizations who consistently make their annual list of ideal corporate environments.